jjsiv/autopay-exercise/README.md

 - `bootstrap/`, which contains contains resources and configurations related to the cluster bootstrap/setup
 - `topics/`, which contains the developer self-service solution for managing Kafka topics
+- `tests/`, which contains various example resources for testing purposes

 # Cluster setup